cindyvandooren/Rails_Lite/readme.md

 # Rails Lite
 Welcome to Rails Lite.
-This project shows some of the behind the scenes magic of Rails.
+In this project I built Rails from scratch.
+It shows some of the behind the scenes magic of Rails.

 ## Highlights
 - Parses deeply nested hashes to handle query strings